kathyrollo/jcucumberng-framework/README.md

 ## Getting Started
 Visit the application under test (AUT) here: http://simplydo.com/projector/

 No further configurations needed at this point.
-The tests will run against the AUT in [headless browser](https://en.wikipedia.org/wiki/Headless_browser) mode using ChromeDriver as defined in the default framework settings.
+The tests will run against the AUT in [headless browser](https://en.wikipedia.org/wiki/Headless_browser) mode using ChromeDriver as defined in `framework.properties`.

 Run the following commands in the cmdline:
 ~~~